-Today, we’ll discuss how to embed chat functionality into your web and mobile application, what third-party SaaS realtime messaging solutions exist, and how to choose the right real-time hosted messaging service for your app.
+Today, we’ll discuss how to build a real-time messaging app, what real-time third-party software as a service (SaaS) chat solutions exist, and how to choose the right real-time messaging service for your app.

-Luckily for developers, there are numerous realtime messaging SDKs and chat APIs out there that allow for embedding in-app messaging into web and mobile apps.
+Luckily for developers, there are numerous real-time messaging SDKs and chat APIs for embedding in-app messaging into web and mobile apps.
 With APIs, developers don’t have to reinvent the wheel and build complex chat solutions from the ground up.
-These SaaS platforms can be divided into two groups: hosted and self-hosted.
+SaaS chat platforms can be divided into two groups: hosted and self-hosted.

-Let’s find out how these differ and consider the advantages and disadvantages of each type.
+Let’s find out how they differ and consider the advantages and disadvantages of each type.

 Hosted real-time messaging services

-Hosted services are ready-made solutions that offer a quick and easy way to add messaging capabilities to your app using just a few lines of code.
+Hosted messaging services offer a quick and easy way to add messaging capabilities to your software product using just a few lines of code.

-Essentially, a hosted messaging solution is a locked ecosystem that your web or mobile clients (and sometimes servers) connect to via SDKs and APIs in order to become chat-enabled – all you need to do is place a special code snippet in an app via an SDK and your users will be able to exchange text, voice, and video messages and share files.
+Essentially, a hosted messaging solution is a locked ecosystem that your web and mobile clients (and sometimes servers) connect to via SDKs and APIs in order to provide chat functionality.
+All you need to do is place a special code snippet in your app via an SDK and your users will be able to exchange text, voice, and video messages and share files.

+Easy to implement.
 The idea behind paid messaging services is to simplify what would otherwise be a complex development process.
-Implementing a turnkey messaging solution allows businesses to focus on what makes their app different from others (unique features or style) while a messaging service provider takes care of the messaging.
-Examples of messaging service providers are Layer, PubNub, Pusher, Quickblox, and Applozic.
+Implementing a turnkey messaging solution allows businesses to focus on what makes their apps different from others (unique features or a unique style) while the service provider takes care of the messaging functionality.

-By using a ready-made third-party messaging service, developers don’t have to worry about deploying code, supporting and maintaining code, fixing bugs, configuring servers, and so on – this all is carried out by the hosted messaging service provider.
+Maintenance and support provided.
+By using a ready-made third-party messaging service, developers don’t have to worry about deploying code, supporting and maintaining code, fixing bugs, configuring servers, and so on, as this is all carried out by the hosted messaging service provider.

-One of the drawbacks of hosted messaging services, however, is that developers don’t have full control over the system to customize and configure their chat functionality.
-Any changes to the design and configuration are impossible without involving the service provider.
-And, of course, to make these changes you need to pay additional money.
+Lack of control and limited customization options.
+Developers don’t have full control over a hosted system and have limited opportunities to configure chat functionality.
+Any changes to the system’s design and configuration are impossible without involving the service provider.
+And, of course, making these changes costs extra.

 Self-hosted real-time messaging services

-Roughly speaking, a self-hosted solution is something between a chat project developed from scratch and a ready-made solution provided by a third-party platform.
-A self-hosted messaging service offers source code that you can buy and deploy on your own servers, which allows for superior accessibility for customizing the features and style of your chat.
+Roughly speaking, a self-hosted messaging solution is something between a chat project developed from scratch and a ready-made solution provided by a third-party platform.
+A self-hosted messaging service offers source code that you can buy and deploy on your own servers, offering superior opportunities for making customizable features and styles.

-However, for huge projects (with over 100,000 users), a self-hosted solution is typically cheaper than a ready-made solution that charges for your users’ every move inside the ecosystem.
+However, for large projects with over 100,000 users, a self-hosted solution is typically cheaper than a ready-made solution that charges for your users’ every move.

 What hosted and self-hosted services we use to integrate live chat into apps

-Our customers often ask us what third-party messaging solutions we use to integrate chat functionality into our projects.
-So we decided to prepare a list of the reliable solutions we typically use to build chat-based apps and chat blocks for web and mobile applications.
-Let’s see what’s on it.
+Our clients often ask us what third-party messaging solutions we use to integrate chat functionality into our projects.
+So we decided to prepare a list of reliable solutions we typically use to build chat-based apps and chat blocks for web and mobile applications.
+Let’s see what’s on the list.

-According to the company, Pusher serves as a real-time layer between an app’s server and its clients.
-This layer enables stable connections to clients (over WebSockets, which we’ll get back to a bit later); if your servers have new data they need to push to clients, they can do it in no time using Pusher.
+Pusher serves as a real-time layer between an app’s server and its clients.
+This layer enables stable connections to clients over WebSockets, which we’ll get back to a bit later.
+If your servers have new data they need to push to clients, they can do it in no time using Pusher.

-Pusher powers a number of popular products that some of us use regularly, including GitHub, MailChimp, CodeShip, The Financial Times, and QuizUp.
+This service powers a number of popular products including GitHub, DoorDash, and Buffer.

-Founded in 2010, PubNub is a real-time infrastructure-as-a-service company that provides a super secure and reliable two-way data network (the PubNub Data Stream Network, or simply DSN.
-The PubNub DSN is used by apps and other services that rely on regular and small signalling messages to work – from dating apps with integrated instant messaging blocks to smart IoT devices that communicate with each other in real time.
-Some of PubNub’s most prominent clients are Yelp, eBay, GetTaxi, and Pocket Gems.
+Founded in 2010, PubNub is a real-time infrastructure as a service company that provides a secure and reliable two-way data network: the PubNub Data Stream Network, or simply DSN.
+The PubNub DSN is used by apps and other services that rely on regular and small signaling messages and powers everything from dating apps with integrated instant messaging blocks to smart IoT devices that communicate with each other in real time.
+Some of PubNub’s most prominent clients are McDonald's, Coca-Cola, and Adobe.

-Just like Layer and Pusher, PubNub provides a set of powerful and robust APIs and SDKs to build fully functional, reliable, and secure web and mobile chat-based apps and in-app chat blocks that include features like typing indicators, online presence monitoring, emoji, push notifications, message history, and even chatbots (all these tools are united under the name ChatEngine).
+PubNub provides a set of powerful and robust APIs and SDKs to build fully functional, reliable, and secure web and mobile chat-based apps.
+PubNub chat is preloaded with all common chat functionality including chat rooms, typing indicators, and read receipts.

-Moreover, PubNub provides point-to-point TLS network encryption and end-to-end AES message encryption and is HIPAA and EU-US Privacy Shield compliant, meaning that the service is perfect for building chat blocks for all kinds of apps from dating to delivery to healthcare.
+Moreover, PubNub provides point-to-point TLS network encryption and end-to-end AES message encryption and is HIPAA and EU-US Privacy Shield compliant, meaning it’s perfect for building chat blocks for all kinds of apps from delivery to healthcare.
 Read this post to learn about end-to-end encryption best practices.

-Unlike Layer, Pusher, and PubNub, MongooseIM is a self-hosted massively scalable messaging platform that we also actively use for building chat functionality in our projects.
-MongooseIM is enterprise-oriented, meaning that it’s typically used to build large, high-performance, stable chat solutions (according to the company, MongooseIM can successfully withstand a total of 1,000 to 100,000 active users).
+Unlike LiveChat, Pusher, and PubNub, MongooseIM is a self-hosted massively scalable messaging platform.
+MongooseIM is enterprise-oriented, meaning it’s typically used to build large, high-performance, stable chat solutions.
+According to the company behind it, MongooseIM can successfully support 1,000 to 100,000 active users.

-First of all, MongooseIM is an open-source messaging platform.
+First of all, MongooseIM is an open source messaging platform.
 It was released under the GNU General Public License vol. 2 and can be used at any volume without license fees.
-Moreover, thanks to its clean and modular design, it can be integrated easily with existing solutions within a company.
+Moreover, thanks to its clean and modular design, it can easily be integrated with existing solutions.

 All in all, MongooseIM is a stable, reliable, and easily integrated self-hosted platform that’s perfect for building large and high-performance messaging solutions.